anosharahim/performer-LM/readme.md

 # Performer Language Model

-A PyTorch implementation of [Performer](https://arxiv.org/abs/2009.14794) for language modeling.
+A PyTorch implementation of [Performer](https://arxiv.org/abs/2009.14794) for language modeling alongside "[Attention is All You Need](https://arxiv.org/abs/1706.03762)".
 Performer wcomputes fast self-attention (linear insteaf of quadratic) by approximating the softmax kernel.

 In this code, I've used a hybrid approach by utilizing Fast Attention Via positive Orthogonal Random features approach (FAVOR+) in the encoder, and using basic (softmax-based) masked self attention & cross attention in the decoder.